-Want to quickly and effortlessly type emoji on Ubuntu?
-Well, you can — and in this short post we show you how.
+Ubuntu offers a quick and effortless way to type emoji on Ubuntu — and in this short post we show you how to use it.

-So, having written plenty on emoji in the past (and as someone who uses these pictorial embellishments a lot) I figured I’d write a short post to show those of you unaware how you can up your emoji game from your favourite distro.
+Having written plenty on emoji in the past (and as someone who uses these pictorial embellishments a lot) I figured I’d write a short post to show those of you unaware how you can up your emoji game on your favourite Linux distro.

 How to Use Emoji in Ubuntu Linux

-Ubuntu (like many modern Linux distros) includes Google’s Noto Color emoji font as part of the default install.
-It’s this font that lets you see emoji on Linux in full color, in native Linux apps like Corebird, Rhythmbox, Geary, and, yes, even the humble Terminal.
+Like other Linux distributions Ubuntu includes Google’s Noto Color emoji font as part of the default install.
+It’s this font that lets you see emoji on Linux in full color, in native Linux apps like Cawbird, Rhythmbox, Geary, and the Terminal.

-All you have to do to access an emoji picker in GTK Linux apps is right-click in a text-field and select the “Insert Emoji” option from the context menu.
+To open the emoji picker in a GTK app on Ubuntu you can right-click in a text-field and select the “Insert Emoji” option from the context menu.

 - Browse emoji by category